DoubleCouponDay/stickle/README.md

 `stdlib` still needs to be maintained manually but the compiler maintainer has signalled, in future, it will be bundled into the docker image.

+### Why did you convert the Rusty Xml Nodes to all take String instead of &str?

+IntialValue AstNodes needed to be converted to Strings at runtime.
+Those strings must pass ownership to the Node Tree which won't work when passing references.
+The lifetime of those &strs would have been greater than their owned Strings.

+### Why did you change all the Xml Nodes children fields to Vec\<Box\<dyn IntoNode\>\>?

+I couldn't create a collection of Vec\<dyn IntoNode\> because their size is not known at compile time.
+This prevented me from iteratively adding to a Vec of child nodes.

 ## TODO

 - Properly implement the converter into the Rusty Compiler.